 Bike rentals are available from Wilson Mountain Sports in Lake Louise.

-If you have a special occasion coming up and want to splurge, stay at luxurious Moraine Lake Lodge which is located next to Moraine Lake.
+If you have a special occasion coming up and don’t mind to splurge, stay at luxurious Moraine Lake Lodge which is located next to Moraine Lake.
 Beautifully-appointed lodge rooms and cabins with a view are available, and your stay includes free parking, breakfast, canoe rentals, afternoon tea, naturalist talks, and interpretive guided hikes.
-For more information, visit Moraine Lake Lodge.

 Disclosure: This section includes affiliate links through which I may earn a small commission at no extra cost to you.
 Thank you for supporting our small family business!

-You should also carry The Ten Essentials including: water, extra food, extra clothes, a headlamp, a GPS/satellite communicator (or compass) and map of the area, sunscreen (this one is safe for babies), bug spray (this one contains 20% icaridin and will repel ticks), and bear spray.
+Good hiking boots, a down hoody/fleece, toque, gloves, and windproof/waterproof shell are recommended year round.
+You should also carry The Ten Essentials including: water, extra food, extra clothes, a headlamp, a GPS / satellite communicator / compass, and map of the area, sunscreen (this one is safe for babies), bug spray (this deet-free one contains 20% icaridin and will repel ticks), and bear spray.
 Carry bear spray in a Frontiersman Bear Spray Holster or Scat Belt.

 I hope these tips make it easier for you to visit Moraine Lake this year!
 While I was disappointed to hear parking is no longer permitted at Moraine Lake, and would have preferred a day permit system, I understand why Parks Canada brought in the parking ban.
-It’s extremely challenging to manage a parking lot of 100 stalls that thousands of vehicles are trying to access.
+It’s extremely challenging to manage a parking lot of 100 stalls that thousands of vehicles are trying to access on the daily.
 When you consider all the pollution, traffic, and disruption to wildlife in the wildlife corridor Moraine Lake Road passes through, something had to give.
 Fortunately, the shuttle will meet most hiker’s needs with a mix of advance tickets and shorter-notice (48-hour) tickets, plus extended shuttle hours.
 Enjoy exploring this beautiful destination and let me know how your experience with the shuttle went!

 - Hiking from Moraine Lake to Eiffel Lake